 Evidence-based recommendation Grade The benefits of androgen deprivation therapy in controlling a patient's cancer outweigh the ADT adverse-event profile.
 However, given the clinically relevant and quality-of-life impairing litany of unwanted effects of ADT, the timing of commencement of ADT as a palliative treatment needs to be considered carefully.
-Assessment of liver function tests, risk of osteoporosis and bone density measurements as required is recommended.
-Baseline information on what is important to each individual patient should be ascertained (refer chapter 3, p20).
+Assessment of liver function tests, risk of С

+Evidence-based recommendation Grade osteoporosis and bone density measurements as required is recommended.
+Baseline information on what is important to each individual patient should be ascertained (refer Complications and cumulative treatment toxicity).
 This will permit the commencement and nature of treatment to be tailored and allow an assessment of the cause of adverse effects if they emerge.
 The common side effects need to be discussed with the patient before commencing any ADT.
-C All patients taking anti-androgens should have their liver function tests monitored.
+All patients taking anti-androgens should have their liver function tests monitored.